paritytech/polkadot/roadmap/implementers-guide/src/runtime/disputes.md

 > TODO: accept reports based on VRF

-> TODO: candidate included in session S should only be reported on by validator keys from session S. trigger slashing. probably only slash for session S even if the report was submitted in session S+k because it is hard to unify identity
+> TODO: candidate included in session S should only be reported on by validator keys from session S. trigger slashing. probably only slash for session S even if the report was submitted in session S+k because it is hard to unify identity.

 The local disputes are necessary in order to create the first escalation that leads to block producers abandoning the chain and making remote disputes possible.